RoboticAgents/cup-stacking-evoarm/writing/report.md

 to accomplish a lot!

 ## Challenges and Learning Experiences

-Discuss any challenges you have encountered during the work on this assignment and describe the biggest learning takeaways.

 We faced a lot of challenges while doing this project.
 The biggest challenge is the hardware inconsistency,